On the index of minimal 2-tori in the 4-sphere: Introduction

 \subsection{Plan of the paper}

-The plan for our paper is as follows.
 We begin by reviewing (in Section 2) the basic theory of minimal surfaces in $S^n$.
-Then we prove (in Section 3) our main results, considering separately the case of minimal tori with non-vanishing Hopf differential, and then the superminimal case with vanishing Hopf differential.
+Then we prove (in Section 3) our main results, considering first the case of minimal tori with nonvanishing Hopf differential $\mathcal{H}$, and next the {\em superminimal} case with vanishing $\mathcal{H}$.
 For the latter case, we give an index estimate for {\em all} minimal $2$-tori in $S^n$.
+We conclude (in Section 4) with some remarks about the higher genus case as well as the nonorientable case.